jacobp112/icebbo/docs/usb-ftdi-review.md

 ACBUS6 drives Q1's gate and can pull the TPS3890 manual-reset input low.
 A 10 kΩ gate pulldown holds Q1 off at FTDI startup.
 ACBUS7 has a 10 kΩ pull-up to keep programming disabled by default; the buffer enable also has a 10 kΩ pulldown as recommended for the 126's safe power-up state.
 The NOR input monitors the real FPGA reset net, not merely the host command.
 Both FTDI control pins must be explicitly configured by the host before programming.
 The host must disable the buffers before releasing reset.
 An actively driven FTDI state can persist after a host process crash; software recovery and a physical service path are still required.

-Channel B TXD on FTDI pin 38 connects to FPGA pin 34; channel B RXD on pin 39 connects to FPGA pin 31.
+Channel B TXD on FTDI pin 38 connects to FPGA pin 12 (`IOB_22a`); channel B RXD on pin 39 connects to FPGA pin 11 (`IOB_20a`).
+These bank-2 pins face the FT2232H.
+The earlier choice, pins 34 and 31 on the far side of the FPGA, left the receive line unroutable.
 The host protocol for reading the running bid/ask state and the final PCF/RTL integration remain later work.
 This does not add order identities or withdrawal recovery to the constrained running-extrema engine.

 ## Reproducible checks and release gates